Managing Field Sections | Yext Hitchhikers Platform

 Managing Section Dividers

-You may have noticed that our built-in types have sections and those sections are actually arranged by dividers.
-For example, the Location entity type has Section Dividers called “Content”, “Publisher Specific”, “Other” and “Settings”.
-You can add, update or remove Section Dividers just like you can Sections.
-Section Dividers are purely for easier navigation when users are in Entity Edit and will not impact any of your consumer facing experiences.
+You may have noticed that field sections are arranged by dividers.
+For example, the Location entity type has section dividers called “Content”, “Publisher Specific”, “Other” and “Settings”.
+You can add, update or remove section dividers just like you can sections.
+Section dividers are purely for easier navigation when users are in Entity Edit and will not impact any of your consumer-facing experiences.

 Add a Section Divider

-To add a new Section Divider, you can either hover between 2 Sections in the left pane or click the “+” at the bottom of the left pane and select “Add Selection Divider”.
-You can then name the Section Divider and click to drag it wherever you’d like to create a divide.
+To add a new divider, you can either hover between 2 sections in the left pane or click the “+” at the bottom of the left pane and select “Add Section Divider”.
+You can then name the divider and click to drag it into place.

 Update or Remove an Existing Section Divider Name or Translation

-Similar to Sections, you can update or remove an existing Section Divider at any time by hovering over it and clicking on the trashcan icon.
+Similar to sections, you can update or remove an existing divider at any time by hovering over it and clicking on the trash can icon.

 “Other Fields” Section

-You may notice that some of your fields are in an “Other Fields” Section.
-You can think of this Section as a “catch all” for your fields that aren’t organized into a Section because they were added to your Entity Type outside of the Field Configuration UI (e.g., Custom Fields screen, Config as Code or the API).
-These will still be visible for your users in this Section on Entity Edit (always at the bottom), but you’ll need to organize these fields into Sections in order to do things like make “Visible on Add” or “Required”.
+You may notice that some of your fields are in an “Other Fields” section.
+You can think of this section as a catch-all for your fields that aren’t organized into a section because they were added to your Entity Type outside of the Field Configuration UI (e.g., Custom Fields screen, Config as Code or the API).
+These will still be visible for your users in this section on Entity Edit (always at the bottom), but you’ll need to organize these fields into sections in order to do things like setting to “Visible on Add” or “Required”.